Trekkin Weka

 The Sierra is beginning to live up to it’s reputation here

 I got on trail at 8 am, and immediately faced amazing views over the same meadows which I was walking through yesterday.
-The trail crosses the mountainside, climbing slightly to reach a saddle up ahead.
+The trail crossed the mountainside, climbing slightly to reach a saddle up ahead.

 Traversing high over yesterday’s meadows